-Samosas make a great flavorful and also filling appetizer or can even be a meal.
-This is a simple recipe due to the egg roll wrappers I used, which are just as delicious as making your own dough but much easier!
-I serve them with the Cilantro Mint Chutney.
+Samosas make a great flavorful appetizer or can even be a meal.
+This is a simple recipe due to the egg roll wrappers I used, which is much easier!
+I serve them with this Cilantro Mint Chutney.
 Yummmm!!!

 - 1 Tablespoon Coriander Seeds

 - 2 – 3 Cloves Garlic